cloudsec/arkd/README.md

 # arkd
-The kernel debugger script for checking kernel level rootkits. by wzt 2020	(http://github.com/cloudsec)
+The kernel debugger script for checking kernel level rootkits

+by wzt 2020	(http://github.com/cloudsec)

 All the structure offset is hardcoded base on: